joeyturczak/cse4550-project/README.md

 ```

 ### Install dependencies
-In the project folder run the following command to install the packages from package.json.
+In the project folder, run the following command to install the packages from package.json.
 ```
 npm install
 ```